mohammadvaladbiegi2/unfollower_finder_in_github_js/README.md

 6_  After pressing each button, you can see the result as a Array on your console

 7_ After finding all the people, press the find button and see the result in the console

+HOW Project work🤔🤔🤔

+🔥🔥🔥When you enter the desired page and go to the follows page, when you click on the find follower button, a function will be called that finds all your followers and stores them in an array, and when you enter the following page, You used to do it as before, of course, with the findfollowing button, another function can be called to collect the followers of that page.

+🔥🔥🔥Note, when you click, it only finds the followers and followings of that page and saves them in a Array, so if you have more than 50 followers and followings, you should go to the next pages of followers and followings and do this again to collect all of them.
+Save until you get the exact result

+🔥🔥🔥🔥Then, when you click on the findUnfollowers button, a function will be called, which will come up with two arrays of follower and following information and compare them and show the result in the console.

+This project is under development and will be improved in the future and it is now in version 1🔧🔧